wilsonzlin/ooml/notes/Compiling/General process.md

   - Unfortunately, there's no automatic way for all cases.
 - Some libraries have bad behaviour, such as using or manipulating globals, that make it even harder to use.
 - ooml modules written in HTML can use implicit globals (e.g. `$`, `marked`) instead of `window.*`, because they don't have to be compiled and therefore skip static checks.

+#### TypeScript declarations for JS browser library

+- JS browser library makes global
+- But needs to be imported in other languages
+- So when transforming, rename references to `window.*` if imported (but don't allow direct/global access without importing)

+### Using JS Node.js libraries

 ## Bytecode formats